Skip to main content

 Thermador-Dual-Fuel-Professional-Range-48-Pro-Grand-Range-with-induction-PRD48WISGU

-Fisher & Paykel offers a larger 24-inch induction surface with four gas burners in their 48-inch pro ranges.
+• Fisher & Paykel includes a 24-inch induction surface alongside four gas burners on its 48-inch pro range.

 We cover gas vs. induction in other articles.
 If you want to learn more, here is a great resource to start with: Induction vs. Gas Cooking: A Quick Guide to the Pros and Many Cons of Both.